 He’s an internationally recognized presenter and mentors thousands of trainers through live workshops, mentorship programs, and home-study programs.

-Nick is the author of three books (Strength Training For Fat Loss, Building Muscle and Performance, and Your Workout Perfected).
+Nick is the author of four books (Strength Training For Fat Loss, Building Muscle and Performance, Your Workout Perfected, and Strength Zone Training).
 Nick has worked with a variety of clients from the NFL and NBA to professional bodybuilders & figure models to exercise enthusiasts of all fitness levels.
 He was the NSCA’s 2016 Personal Trainer of the Year and was a 2015 Personal Trainer Hall of Fame inductee.
 Nick is the co-author of the National Strength and Conditioning Association’s (NSCA) Program Design Essentials and Foundations of Fitness Programming guide, is the Editor-in-Chief of the NSCA’s Personal Training Quarterly journal, has produced over 20 courses, is a regular contributor to several major fitness magazines and websites, and is a regular presenter at conferences all over the world.

 You’ve likely seen Nick’s work in Men’s Health, Men’s Fitness, Oxygen, Fitness RX, Muscle & Fitness and Personal Fitness Professional.
 Coach Nick is also a featured contributor to several popular fitness training websites including LiveStrong.com, Bodybuilding.com, NSCA.com, and T-nation.com.